ByteBendingSlug/reddit-scraper/README.md

 # Simple Reddit Scraper

-A lightweight Reddit scraper that uses Reddit's public JSON API (no authentication required).
+A lightweight Reddit scraper that parses HTML from old.reddit.com (no authentication required).

 ## What It Does

-- Scrapes posts from subreddits with time filtering
+- Scrapes posts from subreddits with time filtering (HTML parsing - more reliable)
-- Scrapes individual posts with all comments
+- Scrapes individual posts with all comments (JSON API for comments)
 - Stores data in SQLite database
 - Handles rate limiting and retries automatically
+- Duplicate detection prevents infinite loops

 ## Installation